What Copyright Protects

 - architectural works

-This list encompasses most kinds of creative or intellectual expression.
-Works must also be "fixed in a tangible medium of expression".
+This list encompasses many kinds of creative or intellectual expression.
+Works must also be "fixed in a tangible medium of expression."
 Unfixed works like improvised music, speeches, or dances are not protected by copyright.

 What is NOT Protected by Copyright